 - All members of the household must pass several criminal background checks and have no substantiated record of abusing or neglecting children.

-- Possess a vehicle, a valid driver’s license and documentation of valid automobile insurance coverage and cooperate in providing transportation to family visits, medical appointments and the child’s daily activities.
+- Possess a vehicle, a valid driver’s license, and automobile insurance coverage and cooperate in providing transportation to family visits, medical appointments, and the child’s daily activities.

-- Have a household income that supports the family and additional foster child without being dependent on the foster care per diem reimbursement.
+- Have a household income to support the host family and additional foster child without being dependent on the foster care per diem reimbursement.

-- Live in a home that can meet basic fire, safety and sanitary standards, with enough bedroom space for a child and the child’s personal belongings.
+- Live in a home that can meet basic fire, safety, and sanitary standards, with enough bedroom space for a child and his or her personal belongings.

 - All household members must provide a physician’s statement verifying they are free from any mental or physical condition that would hinder their ability to care for a child.

-- Be able and willing to complete free Resource and Adoptive Parent Training (RAPT), CPR, First Aid and Universal Precautions training and complete ongoing annual training requirements.
+- Complete free Resource and Adoptive Parent Training (RAPT), CPR, First Aid and Universal Precautions training and also participate in ongoing annual training requirements.